Matthew Murphy: The Wombats

-Murphy is the lead singer and guitarist of rock trio The Wombats, alongside Tord Øverland Knudsen (bass) and Dan Haggis (drums).
-The band began as "a joke [they] didn't want anyone to find funny".
-The band was initially launched when the Liverpool Institute for Performing Arts gave them the chance to play various gigs.
+Murphy is the lead singer and guitarist of rock trio The Wombats, alongside Norwegian bassist Tord Øverland Knudsen and fellow Liverpool native Dan Haggis on drums.
+They have said that the band began as "a joke [they] didn't want anyone to find funny".
+The band was initially launched when LIPA gave them the chance to play various gigs.
 They then ended up gaining radio play in the UK with songs such as "Let's Dance to Joy Division" and "Moving to New York".
 Their first album, A Guide to Love, Loss & Desperation, was released on 5 November 2007 with success following a European tour and an Arbor Day party at Liverpool Academy.
 The album achieved platinum status in the UK.

 The Wombats appeared in a 2008 episode of the Australian music quiz show Spicks and Specks, on which Murphy was a contestant; later in the episode, he appeared with his Wombats bandmates in a segment where bassist Knudsen sang the Postman Pat theme song in his native Norwegian.
 That same year, the band performed a cover of Leona Lewis' song "Bleeding Love" at the MTV Europe Music Awards and their own song "Jump into the Fog" on an episode of The Tonight Show with Jay Leno.

 The band's second album, This Modern Glitch, was released on 25 April 2011 and was a chart success, reaching No. 3 in the UK and No. 2 in Australia.
 The band released their third album, Glitterbug, on 13 April 2015; reviews were mixed, though it became the band's first album to appear on the U.S. Billboard 200, where it peaked at No. 91.
 To promote the album, they appeared on Late Night with Seth Meyers to perform "Greek Tragedy" on 28 April.
 Their fourth album, Beautiful People Will Ruin Your Life, was released on 9 February 2018 to positive reviews.
 Their fifth studio album, titled Fix Yourself, Not the World, was released on 14 January 2022 and reached the top spot in the UK Albums Chart, becoming their first UK No. 1 album.
+Their sixth studio album, titled Oh!
+The Ocean, was released on February 14th, 2025 to positive reviews.